rockerBOO/awesome-neovim/README.md

 - [fnune/recall.nvim](https://github.com/fnune/recall.nvim) - Recall refines the use of marks by focusing on global marks, streamlining their usage and enhancing their visibility and navigability.
 - [niuiic/track.nvim](https://github.com/niuiic/track.nvim) - Enhanced mark with description.
 Track the thought process of reading source code.
 - [tristone13th/lspmark.nvim](https://github.com/tristone13th/lspmark.nvim) - Sane project-wise bookmarks with persistent storage based on LSP.
-- [EvWilson/spelunk.nvim](https://github.com/EvWilson/spelunk.nvim) - Create and manage bookmarks with a friendly UI.
+- [EvWilson/spelunk.nvim](https://github.com/EvWilson/spelunk.nvim) - Create and manage bookmarks as stacks with a friendly UI.

 ## Search